arkency/posts/posts/2022-04-17-display-error-on-honeybadger-after-few-occurances.md

 ## We don't want to distracted for no reason
 You're guessing it right that something like this happened recently in the project that I work on.
 So we started thinking about how we could solve it to get notified, on our Slack channel, only about exceptions that need our attention.

-Luckily in that period, we were together at Arkency microcamp and the and one only [Mirosław](https://blog.arkency.com/authors/miroslaw-praglowski/) (thanks again!) arrived on the white horse (or rather his Kawasaki) and told us about the solution they have implemented in their project.
+Luckily in that period, we were together at Arkency microcamp and the one only [Mirosław](https://blog.arkency.com/authors/miroslaw-praglowski/) (thanks again!) arrived on the white horse (or rather his Kawasaki) and told us about the solution they have implemented in their project.

 ## Sidekiq DeathHandler to the rescue
 The IgnoredError class is a wrapper for an error that has the potential to be transient.
 And hence it may heal itself in the next couple of occurrences.